We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Combine 1 part water and 1 part ACV.
 You may leave this in the hair after washing or rinse clean after a couple hours.

 The essential oil Melaleuca alternifolia (tea tree oil) is an alternative remedy for treating a variety of skin conditions due to its antibacterial, antifungal, and anti-inflammatory properties.
-Learn more about tea tree oil for eczema.

 Tea tree oil is generally safe when applied topically, though some people may experience dermatitis.
 Tea tree oil shampoos are also available OTC at many natural food stores.
 Other essential oils that may help with dandruff include lemongrass and frankincense.